The Best Web Hosting

 When hosts did well, however, they shined.
 Bluehost, GoDaddy, InMotion, Media Temple, HostGator, iPower, and FatCow were all extremely helpful, patiently doling out detailed answers for both simple and more complicated queries.
 These hosts’ customer service departments were thorough, friendly, and detailed.
 They instilled confidence that if our site crashed, suffered a DDOS (distributed denial-of-service) attack, or had some sort of an incident, it would be sorted out in short order.
 They could also all be reached on at least two of the following four fronts: phone, chat, email, or ticket support.

-Our Picks for the Best Web Host
+Our Picks for the Best Web Host in 2016

 InMotion Hosting Excelling at the little things while capably handling everything we'd expect of a web host pushed InMotion Hosting to the top of our list.

 There's no such thing as a one-size-fits-all web host, but if we had to recommend just one without blinking, it would be InMotion Hosting.
 As ringing as that endorsement is, however, our top pick almost didn't get the win.
 InMotion Hosting didn't score the best in our “time to first byte” Siege testing, a stress and load test to measure how well a site will perform under heavy traffic.
 It doesn't have any amazing, standout, exclusive features that you can't get elsewhere.
 It isn't even the best deal, often clocking in with slightly higher prices than its rivals (shared plans start at around $5 with discount).
 But at the end of the day it was the little details that mattered.